aidgncom/test/README.md

 _device:1_referrer:1_scrolls:0_clicks:0_duration:12052_beat:!cart
 ```

 A BEAT sequence captures a complete journey on a single line at the moment it unfolds, the way a memory naturally surfaces as one continuous flow rather than disconnected fragments.
 And as that continuous flow stacks line by line, whole memories come together into a larger story.
-Across Finance, Game, Healthcare, IoT, Logistics, and other environments, BEAT's semantically complete stream allows fast merging and easy compatibility with their respective formats.
+Across Finance, Game, Healthcare, IoT, Logistics, and other environments, BEAT's self-contained semantic stream allows fast merging and easy compatibility with their respective formats.

 BEAT expresses its semantic states using only Printable ASCII (0x20 to 0x7E) tokens that pass smoothly through compute and security layers.
 No separate encoding or decoding is required, and because it's small enough to live in native storage, real-time analysis runs without delay across most environments.